Minter blockchain

 - minter-android-core - foundation for all Minter blockchain operations

-- minter-android-blockchain - operate with Minter transactions and connect to Node API (rest) using this sdk
+- minter-android-blockchain - operate with Minter transactions and connect to Node API (rest) using this SDK

 - minter-android-explorer - communicate with the Minter blockchain through the Explorer and Gate API